-- Like pasta, risotto should be cooked to an al dente stage, which means “to the tooth” in Italian.
-When properly cooked, the kernels should still be somewhat firm.
-They should be neither soft or crunchy.
-The required amount of broth to rice is generally 4:1 (four cups broth to one cup of rice).
-You may need less; you may need more.
+- Like pasta, the risotto should be cooked to an al dente stage, which means “to the tooth” in Italian.
+When properly cooked the rice should still have a little firmness to it, but be neither soft nor crunchy.

 I used Asiago cheese for this Shrimp and Corn Risotto with Bacon, but Parmesan or Romano will also work.
 And don’t forget… Always use wild-caught American shrimp!

-Risotto can be used as the base for almost any combination of meat, seafood, poultry or vegetables to create a satisfying and comforting main dish any time of year!
+Like my Spring Vegetable Risotto Recipe, risotto can be used as the base for almost any combination of meat, seafood, poultry or vegetables to create a satisfying and comforting main dish any time of year!
 Shrimp and Corn Risotto with Bacon will become your new favorite!